fmu-zwiers-ecuador/Prototype1-BME280-TSL2591-Audiomoth/README.md

 Each log entry is timestamped, and the data is stored in a JSON-like format in a file named based on the node ID and date, e.g., `Node_1_MM-DD-YY.json`.

 ## Running the Prototype
-1. **Setup Hardware**: Connect the BME280 and TSL2591 sensors as specified above.
+1. **Setup Hardware**: Connect the BME280 sensor as specified above.
 2. **Mount the USB Drive**: Ensure `BEAMdrive` is mounted at `/media/pi/BEAMdrive`.
 3. **Execute Scripts**:
    - Run the audio recording script at the top of every hour.